mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Nature of Failures

-Failures can be of various types.
-HDM mainly deals with the following types of errors
+While there can be a wide range of failures, HDM mainly deals with the following:

-*   HDM Component Failures
+*   HDM Component Failures:
-    *   Appliance Restart
+    *   Appliance restart
     *   HDM component VM restart
     *   HDM individual component failure due to software issues
 *   Network failures